It’s Never About The Specifics

 Have you found the key ideological difference yet?
 What different moral position did they have?
 What different context did they have that you don’t?

-Don’t re-enter a conversation until you know what the key difference is.
-Use their worldview as a framing.
-Maybe you actually agree with them now... or at least you understand why you don't and respect why.
-We’re just monkeys after all.
+Use their worldview as the framing.
+Maybe you agree now... or at least you understand why you don't and respect why.

 Specifics are the death of a good discussion; they are not what you’re really arguing about.